tanguybernard/computer-science-knowledge/cloud/aws/concepts.md

 __What is the difference between EC2 Savings Plan and Reserved Instances (RIs)?__

 __Reserved instances__ provide a discount when you reserve a certain amount of __computing power__ (measured per hour) for a one- or three-year period while __Savings Plans__ provide a discount when you commit to spending a __certain amount__ (measured in dollars per hour) for a one-or three-year period.

-#### Intro

-Instance -> Virtual Server

-There are different types of instance (ex: t2) and different size.

-AMI : Amazon Machine Image = Information To Launch one or many instances.

-AMI is composed of: OS, Applications and App Server

-EC2 Storage Possibility:
-- EBS (Persistant)
-- EFS
-- Instant Storre (Temporary)

-How To Connect ?

-- EC2 Instant Connect
-- Session Manager (a capability of AWS Systems Manager)
-- ssh client

-Burstable

-Traditional Amazon EC2 instance types provide fixed CPU resources, while burstable performance instances provide a baseline level of CPU utilization with the ability to burst CPU utilization above the baseline level.

 ### AWS EC2 Auto Scaling and Healing